BeefGrass-fed & Finished, humanely raised right here at the Lazy B

 Someone must have spread the word about the price of bull calves because it wasn’t long before they became more and more expensive.
 And the price of commercial beef began to rise….

-I had more and more people asking about our beef but I’d maxed out our land and couldn’t grow out more than 2 steers at a time.
+I had people asking about our beef but I’d maxed out our land and couldn’t grow out more than 2 steers at a time.

 One day, in 2009, I met a gal who had land and a few cows.
 She grew up on a farm and her family raised cattle on 600 acres!
-Lynn and I set up a partnership – she would grow out steers for ma and I would buy them from her, paying a little above market value.
+Lynn and I set up a partnership – she would grow out steers for me and I would buy them from her, paying a little above market value.

 It wasn’t long before I had people asking me if they could purchase beef by the piece instead of buying a quarter of cow.
 They’d like to purchase a roast or just a couple pounds of ground beef.

 I decided it was time to branch out and obtain my private label from the USDA for Lazy B Farm beef.
 After completing paperwork for the butcher and the Department of Agriculture, waiting for approval, and then writing checks to various departments, I finally had my own private label for Lazy B Farm beef!!
-For me, it was quite an accomplishment J
+For me, it was quite an accomplishment.

 Next, I purchased a few freezers and obtained the property licenses for hauling and selling beef.

 I soon realized, between the costs of retailing cuts of beef and buying steers from another farmer, I wasn’t profiting much from my beef endeavor.
 I was barely in the black and spending a lot of time trying to make it all work.

 After much thought and consideration, I decided the most cost effective beef enterprise would be to purchase my own herd – to run a cow/calf operation.
 I’d purchase the cows and a bull, breed them and wait for the calves to be born and then grow them out myself.
 This decision would definitely set me back on the amount of beef I’d have available initially but in the long run, it would be worth it!